 This software displays incredible powers to break down barriers.
 It has great abilities, like speaking any language, anywhere at any time, whether on a hike through mountains, a holiday overseas, or on a cruise ship in the middle of the sea.
 Despite the claims that it makes, offline translation is still in progress.

 Harnil Oza is CEO of Hyperlink InfoSystem, one of the leading app development companies in New York and India, having a team of the best app developers who deliver the best mobile solutions mainly on Android and iOS platforms.
-He regularly contributes his knowledge on leading blogging sites like top app development companies.
+He regularly contributes his knowledge to leading blogging sites like top app development companies.